OfficeDev/Office-Add-in-Commands/README.md

 - **Office Desktop**.
 Sideload you add-in via a [network share](https://msdn.microsoft.com/EN-US/library/office/fp123503.aspx).
-	- Once side loaded, given a limitation on the preview, you still have to go to `Insert>My Add-ins` and click the `Refresh` button to ensure the Add-in shows.
+	- Once side loaded you have to go to `Insert>My Add-ins` and click the `Refresh` button to ensure the Add-in shows.
+Do this any time you need to refresh your Ribbon.
 - Office Online clients (Coming soon).
 Simply go to `Insert Tab>Office Add-ins>Upload Add-in`.
 The add-in will be displayed for that session only.

 Full documentation and known issues are on the way and will be published soon.